jonathanrlemos/simpletest/README.md

 make debug
 ```

-This will also output a static library called `libsimpletest.a`
+This will also output a static library called `libsimpletest.a` that can be used the same way as the release library.

 ### Sample test
 To build and run the sample test: